samkyuseo/watchstreet/README.md

 - The `Page` component does a few things:
   - Sets the width of the content sitting inside the page.
   - Uses `display: flex` and `justifyContent: space-between` to keep the side bar and the content side by side
-  - Has a top and bottom margin for content to have some space in the vertically
+  - Has a top and bottom `margin` for content to have some space vertically
 - The `Section` component takes up 60% of the space in the page on the right side.
 - The `StickySideBar` component takes up 35% of the space on the left side.